Disney’s California Adventure

 All Disneyland Resort common areas are within the security zone, that’s: both theme parks, the Esplanade and Downtown Disney.
 All guests entering Downtown Disney and Disney’s parks will have to pass through a bag check area prior to entering.
 All bags, purses, backpacks, camera bags, coolers, etc. must be opened for a visual inspection by Disneyland Security.

-Security checkpoints have the old fashioned metal detectors, requiring you to take metal items out of your pockets and a physical bag check.
+Security checkpoints have the old-fashioned metal detectors, requiring you to take metal items out of your pockets and a physical bag check.

 Security checkpoints are located at: